 There are many islands in the south that we know today as being popular traveller destinations, but until relatively recently, the 80s, and for some of them, the 90s, were reasonably inaccessible.
 For example, Koh Pha Ngan, a now established tourist island still popular with backpackers but also with families and those seeking more than just a hard bed, fan and a hammock, in the early 1980s was seen as somewhere completely off-the-beaten path, whilst Koh Samui didn’t have many or any paved roads and only had a relatively small amount of basic traveller accommodation.
 Its airport opened in 1989, and for Koh Samui this changed everything quickly, for neighbouring islands, this also brought about change, although at a much slower pace.

 Here, read about my favourite Thai islands, and how to escape the masses and enjoy the peace and tranquility that you would have found on Koh Samui in the early 1980s.

 Northeastern Thailand (Isaan)

 This part of Thailand is one of the least visited, and in my opinion most under-rated.
 If you head northeast from Bangkok towards Cambodia and Laos, this is the area we can refer to as Isaan.
-Culturally the region shares many similarities with Laos, including the dialect that the people of the region speak, and the types of food that they prefer.
+Culturally the region shares many similarities with Laos, including the dialect that the people of the region speak, and the types of food that is prevalent.

 If you want to experience a fascinating part of Thailand that does not have so many foreign visitors, then this is a region not to be missed.
 Recommendations to follow.